nocab-tech/wslearning/README.md

 # http://books.toscrape.com Webscrapper Learning Project

 ## About
 This project was started as way to practise and learn basic webcrawlling and webscrapping using Python as well as a way to learn how to use GitHub.
 This project currently uses Panda and BeautifulSoup Python Module.
 I intend to work on this project further and use a real website like IMDB.
 This project was inspired by my career aspiration in Data Analysis.
+I tried to simulate an actual workload in the project.
+Demonstrating the Creation of a Database and Processing of the Database.

+## File Descriptions
+Web_Scraper.py - The Main Scraper and Crawller.
+Brief_Overview.py - A Small Script to give a Brief Overview of all information gathered.
+Book_Stock.py - Checks if there is any books currently out of stock.
+Book_Count.py - This counts all books in each category Average_Rating - Shows the Average Ratings of the books in each category Average_Price - Shows the Average Price of the books in each category

 ## How does it work?